CharlesPikachu/DecryptLogin/docs/en/QUICKSTART.md

 infos_return, session = weibo.login('me', 'pass', mode='scanqr')
 ```

-"reload_history=True" is used to reload the historical session saved in the computer and check whether the historical session is expired.
+"reload_history=True" is used to reload the corresponding historical session saved in the computer and check whether the historical session is expired.
 If the historical session is expired, we will start a new login operation.
 Here is a screenshot: